 Keep in mind that as Felix Mobile is a SIM-only provider, you’ll need to bring your own unlocked smartphone.

 Felix Mobile is a subsidiary of TPG and Vodafone, and as such uses the Vodafone 4G network – owned by the third largest telco in Australia and now covering over 22 million Aussies.
 Typically because of this you can expect Felix Mobile to work where you live, but just to be safe if you’re unsure you should check with the provider before signing up.

 Features and bonuses

-Felix Mobile’s single plan comes with unlimited standard national calls and texts, plus unlimited 20Mbps data, all to use within Australia, but there’s some other perks you can enjoy with Felix Mobile:
+Felix Mobile’s single plan comes with unlimited standard national calls and texts, plus a set data inclusion or unlimited 20Mbps data, all to use within Australia, but there’s some other perks you can enjoy with Felix Mobile:

 - International calls: Felix Mobile customers can add-on international calls for $5 per month extra

 - International roaming: Customers can get international roaming for $20 over a 365 day period, including 100 standard minutes and 100 standard SMS in 40 other countries, as well as 4GB international data